Oil City at Rainbow Reservoir, Windsor

 But that’s not the only dubious claim surrounding the dam.
-And you all know I love my dubious claims.
+And you all know I love Connecticut dubious claims.
 For the record, I do not love dubious clams.
 For obvious reasons.
+(They’re dubious.)

 And by the next morning, he was long gone with their money.
 But the name Oil City somehow stuck to the area.
-All this without disinformation on Facebook.
+All this without disinformation on disinformation King Facebook.